vishal-kumawat-appinventiv/e-composer-AI2680/README.md

 - TailwindCSS is a utility-first CSS framework that allows you to build custom designs quickly and easily.
 - It provides a set of pre-built classes that can be used to style HTML elements, making it easy to create responsive designs.
+- TailwindCSS is used for styling and responsive design.

 ```
 {